Shristi1810/Chat_Application/README.md

 # Chat_Application
-This project is based on MERN Stack web application .
+This project is based on MERN Stack web application which was assigned by <b>UNIFIED MENTER</b> during my internships.

 # Key Features